monarch-initiative/mondo/docs/editors-guide/splitting-classes.md

 **Objective:**

-Sometimes one class should be split into two classes.
+Sometimes one class should be split into two (or more) classes.

 There are two use cases: